Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Income.
 Before the CARD Act of 2009, credit card companies would give cards to anyone, even those with no income.
 But more standards are in place, and income can sometimes be a factor in the credit card you apply for.

 - Credit history.
 You must have good credit history to apply for most credit cards.
-If you’re struggling with no or low credit, you can rebuild your credit score with a secured credit card.
+If you’re struggling with no or low credit, you can rebuild your credit score using a secured credit card.

 What information will I need to provide on my application?